dvolk/ada2025/README.md

 ### Prerequisites

-*This is needed for running Ada machines on docker/libvirt, not for running the ada web app itself.*
+*This is needed for running Ada machines on docker/libvirt, not for running the Ada web app itself.*

 For Docker and libvirt setup, ensure that Docker and libvirt are installed on your system: